Home » Drug Defense Attorney in Columbus, OH » Columbus Marijuana Cultivation Lawyer

 Penalties for Growing Marijuana in Ohio

-Cultivation of marijuana can be a minor misdemeanor or a serious felony.
-Similar to other drug offenses, the severity of the offense and the resulting penalties depends on the amount of pot involved.
+While small-scale cultivation within legal limits (6 plants) is no longer criminal, cultivation of marijuana can still be a minor misdemeanor or a serious felony.
+Similar to other drug offenses, the severity of the offense and the resulting penalties depend on the amount of pot involved.

 Statutory penalties can include jail time and/or fines.
 Additionally, you face a possible driver’s license suspension and possible suspension of your professional license if you practice as a doctor, nurse, dentist, pharmacist, or other licensed professional.